Prescription Drug Transition Fills for New Members

 Phoenix, AZ 85072-2000

-Once we receive the providers statement, we must notify you of our decision no later than:
+Once we receive the provider statement, we must notify you of our decision no later than:

 Your request will be expedited if we determine, or your doctor informs us, that your life, health, or ability to regain maximum function may be seriously jeopardized by waiting for a standard request.